Malomalote/simple_group_kanban/README.md

 # simple_kanban

-A implementation of kanban for a small group in a corporative net.
+A implementation of kanban for local use.

 ## Getting Started